Not just a “typical reflux baby,”

 But knowing something wasn’t right, Lucie turned to the internet.
 She followed Charlotte’s blog, Analytical Armadillo, and found some information which led her to believe Louis had an underlying problem that might be causing the reflux.

-“Anne and Charlotte spent nearly two hours taking a really detailed medical history, not just about Louis, but about me too.
+“After tasking a detailed medical history, not just about Louis, but about me too.
 I was given advice about what his behaviour was telling them, how best to comfort him and offered a frenotomy (release of tongue tie).

 “The procedure took only a few minutes and Louis fed straight after without any distress.